Overview

 Workflow/How It Works

-1. Step 1: Add or verify a connection Create with _add_database_connection or list with _list_database_connections.
+- Step 1: Add or verify a connection

 Integration Relevance

-• Project tracking: Link queries and docs in project_manager_tools.
+google_drive_toolsand attach outputs viafile_manager_tools. - Project tracking: Link queries and docs in

 Configuration Details

-• For engines that require it such as Postgres, provide database_name when querying.
+allowed_bot_idsfor access control."*"grants access to all data agents. - For engines that require it such as Postgres, provide

 Ensure the executing identity has the required database permissions for both metadata and data access.
 Missing grants will cause search or query failures.